 NDMU shares support for the program of 9% of the total project value, or $214,080, over the life of the grant.
 The US Department of Education supports 91% of the total project.
 The total START-L program reflects $2,315,390 in federal and non-federal support.

 “To be a recipient of funds from the Strengthening Institutions Program is a remarkable honor for Notre Dame.
-This program is the result of many years of careful planning and consideration of what academic and institutional supports would most impact NDMU’s ability to retain and graduate diverse populations, as well as students with financial challenges,” shared Carroll Gavin, NDMU’s Interim Associate Vice President of Development.
+This program is the result of many years of careful planning and consideration of what academic and institutional supports would most impact NDMU’s ability to retain and graduate diverse populations, as well as students with financial challenges,” shared Carroll Galvin, NDMU’s Interim Associate Vice President of Development.

 The U.S. Department of Education grant will help NDMU remain committed, and strengthen its impact, to providing all students regardless of background an opportunity to receive a quality secondary education experience that prepares them to be leaders who transform the world.